jnikula/hawkmoth/doc/directives.rst

 ==========

-Hawkmoth provides several new directives for incorporating :ref:`documentation comments <syntax>` from C source files into the reStructuredText document.
+Hawkmoth provides several new directives for incorporating :ref:`documentation comments <syntax>` from C/C++ source files into the reStructuredText document.
 There are three main types of directives, for incorporating documentation from entire files, for single objects, and for composite objects optionally with members.

 Source Files
 ------------

-The :rst:dir:`c:autodoc` directive simply includes all the documentation comments from any number of files.
+The :rst:dir:`c:autodoc` and :rst:dir:`cpp:autodoc` directives simply include all the documentation comments from any number of files.
 This is the most basic and quickest way to generate documentation, but offers no control over what gets included.

 .. rst:directive:: .. c:autodoc:: filename-pattern [...]
+.. rst:directive:: .. cpp:autodoc:: filename-pattern [...]

    Incorporate documentation comments from the files specified by the space separated list of filename patterns given as arguments.
 The patterns are